smoeding/puppet-sendmail/README.md

 ##### `flags`

-A single character to specify how milter failures are handled by Sendmail.
+Either the empty string or a single character to specify how milter failures are handled by Sendmail.
 The letter `R` rejects the message, a `T` causes a temporary failure and the character `4` (available with Sendmail V8.4 or later) rejects with a 421 response code.
+If the empty string is used, Sendmail will treat a milter failure as if the milter wasn't configured.

 ##### `send_timeout`